edgelesssys/docs.edgeless.systems/marblerun/workflows/add-service.md

 oesign eradump -e enclave.signed
 ```

-The tool's output will look like the following.
+The tool's output is similar to the following.

 ```json
 {